 I’d been a fan of Getaway for as long as I’ve known about them, following them on Instagram and listening to their podcast not just for the storytelling and beautiful photos, but because I LOVED what they stand for.

 We believe in building balance into modern life — taking the time to rest and unplug from the daily hustle and to focus on ourselves, our relationships, and the wonder of nature.Getaway House

-Burnout in the corporate world, or any world, is a very real thing.
+Burnout is a very real thing.
 I’ve felt it many times.
 And it’s usually a struggle to give yourself the proper rest needed to recuperate.
 We suffer from the “busy syndrome” — always needing and having something to do, or somewhere to be, or someone we don’t want to flake on.
 But we do it all at OUR own expense.